 (D) Batch process train-The collection of equipment (e.g., reactors, filters, dryers, distillation columns, extractors, crystallizers, blend tanks, neutralizer tanks, digesters, surge tanks and product separators) configured to produce a product or intermediate by a batch process operation.
 A batch process train terminates at the point of storage of the product or intermediate being produced in the batch process train.
-Irrespective of the product being produced, a batch process train which is independent of other processes shall be considered a single batch process train for purposes of this rule.
+Irrespective of the product being produced, a batch process train which is independent of other processs train for purposes of this rule.